PongchanokWisut/ManualTesting/README.md

 ------------------------------------------------------------------------------------------------------------------

   - **Side Projects**
-     - I started learning robot framework alongside with manual testing, it's so much fun to learn automated testing.
-You don't have to write so much complicated lines of code, then you can see the results.
-I'm looking forward to discovering more on the automated testing so I try to improve myself everyday in order to be a better tester both manual and automate
+     - I started learning Robot framework alongside with Manual Testing, it's so much fun to learn automated testing.
+You can write a set of code to test functions of the software automatically which is more challenging and interesting than Manual Testing.
+I'm looking forward to discovering more on how to write a better Automated Testing script so I try to improve myself everyday in order to be a better software tester.

        - **Automated Testing : Robot Framework**